PyWavelets/pywt/doc/source/regression/wavelet.md

 ## And now... the `wavefun`!

 We all know that the fun with wavelets is in wavelet functions.
-Now, what would be this package without a tool to compute wavelet and scaling functions approximations?
+Now, what would this package be without a tool to compute wavelet and scaling functions approximations?

-This is the purpose of the {meth}`~Wavelet.wavefun` method, which is used to approximate scaling function (`phi`) and wavelet function (`psi`) at the given level of refinement, based on the filters coefficients.
+This is the purpose of the `Wavelet.wavefun` method, which is used to approximate scaling function (`phi`) and wavelet function (`psi`) at the given level of refinement, based on the filters coefficients.